 Marriage quilts weren't new to the Civil War, but they continued throughout this era.
 Young women often worked for years constructing quilts to take with them when they started families.
 The American Folk Art Museum has a gorgeous example of an appliqued Bird of Paradise quilt top showing popular motifs from the era.
 The quilt top features a bride but no groom, although the researchers at the museum speculate that there is an empty square where the groom was supposed to be.

 Variations on star patterns were popular in both the North and South.
-You can see a great example of a star quilt at the Virginia Quilt Museum Civil War Gallery.
-It's the fifth image in the slideshow, and it features this simple block set on point and highlighted with bright yellow sashing.
+You can see a great examples of a star quilts at Civil War Quilts.
 You can make your own version of this block using this free pattern.

 This pattern makes a 12-inch star.
 You'll need eight of piece A and 16 of piece B in two contrasting colors or patterns.
 If you wish, you can skip cutting piece B and make half-square triangles with a finished size of three and a half inches on each side.